The Sphere: Artwork

-The sculpture was made between late 1968/early 1969 to the end of 1971 in Ganslberg near Landshut, where Fritz Koenig lived.
+The sculpture was made between late 1968 and late 1971 in Ganslberg near Landshut, where Fritz Koenig lived.
 The work on the plaster model in its original size required the construction of a new workshop hall near Koenig's homestead and actual studio.
 Koenig was supported in the production of his work of art by his long-time assistant Hugo Jahn and the South Tyrolean sculptor Josef Plankensteiner.
 From 1969 the plaster elements of the sphere, dismantled into 67 individual parts, were cast in bronze in the Munich art foundry Hans Mayr.
 Then the individual bronze segments with a total combined weight of seventeen tons were brought to the workshop in Ganslberg and assembled there.

 After four years of planning and manufacturing, the finished sculpture was dismantled again and transported to the port of Bremen with low loaders and trucks.
 The bronze elements of the sphere and the base were put together again on site so that Koenig's sculpture as a whole could set off by sea across the Atlantic to New York in a specially made, oversized wooden transport box.
 In 1971, The Sphere was finally installed on the World Trade Center's plaza and ceremoniously unveiled a little later.
 The sculpture, including the fountain, marked the center of the development and was a popular meeting place for New Yorkers.
 The work of art was dedicated to "world peace through trade".
 The original name "Große Kugelkaryatide N.Y." did not catch on with the New Yorkers.
 They called the spherical sculpture "Koenig Sphere" or simply "The Sphere".